openHPI/TeachingTeamGuidelines/docs/features/itemtypes/text.md

 *Fig. Text unit within a course*
 <br>

-It is always advisable to add contents for the text item in **Markdown** format and should limit the usage of **HTML**.
-This allows the text pages to be displayed as intended on openHPI mobile application.
+Although the text items actually support both **HTML** and **Markdown**, the use of **HTML** is strongly discouraged except for few rare use cases.
+The mobile applications do not render the HTML tags but display them as source code.

 For more details on creating text items, please visit [Text](https://teachingteamguidelines.readthedocs.io/#courseadministration/addcontent/learningunits/text/)